-Now, let's take a look at three tips to help you assess an offer to purchase and determine whether to decline.
+Now, let's take a look at three best practices to help you create a homebuying budget.

 3. Consult with a Real Estate Agent

 A homebuying budget is tricky to establish on your own, especially if you are entering the real estate market for the first time.
 Fortunately, a real estate agent can help you plan ahead for all stages of the homebuying cycle.